 Later that day, alone just the two of us, Keith admitted it was he who had been the “model” for those ‘alluring’ shots that have-sadly-disappeared into the sands of time; alongside the countless photos taken of me clowning around with the guys on that fateful, unforgettable day.
 It remains a very special moment in my life.
 It’s a moment that I now know I won’t forget, long after I’ve forgotten so many other special moments in my life.
 Keith’s warm, wonderful, genuine smile is a major reason that I won’t forget that special day, ever.

 Tragically, twenty-three years after our delightful first meeting, for reasons I (and countless others who love Keith) will never fully understand, Keith Emerson decided that Friday, March 11, 2016 was a good time to leave us.
 Keith was seventy-one.
-Like his bandmate Greg Lake, Keith never said “goodbye.”
+Like his bandmate Greg Lake, Keith Emerson never did say “goodbye.”
 Maybe that’s why (speaking for myself) it feels like Keith Emerson has never left us.
 A year has passed, and I catch myself talking about Keith in the present tense, often.

 Today I closed my eyes, and my mind returned to the very last time I spoke with Keith.
 It was 2000, and the setting was the food court at the sprawling Santa Monica Mall.
 I was there, visiting with a then-friend,who noticed a man staring intently at me from across the food court.
 It was none other than Keith Emerson.
 Eventually, Keith came over to where we sat.
 Before Keith could utter a single word, Emitt stared at him and announced, “Hi.
 I’m Emitt Rhodes.
 I used to be famous!”
 Without missing a beat, Keith replied, “Hi!
 I’m Keith Emerson…and I used to be famous too!”
 At that moment, Keith beamed that very same disarming smile that caught my heart back in 1993, when we first met.
 It was a smile that you felt from your head to your toes when he directed it your way.
 A smile you’ll never forget, ever.